Economy of Peru: Revolutionary Government of the Armed Forces

-Velasco establishes the Revolutionary Government of the Armed Forces and it adopted a state capitalism economic policy amid a period of economic expansion.
+Velasco established the Revolutionary Government of the Armed Forces and it adopted a state capitalism economic policy amid a period of economic expansion.
 The government immediately instituted land reform initiatives, establishing one of the most ambitious land tenure projects in the history of Latin America.
 The land reform projects removed the traditional hacienda system that resembled landowners imposing a serfdom on peasants and replaced it with agricultural cooperatives called Agricultural Social-Interest Societies (SAIS).
 The Velasco government took a structural approach; it invested in infrastructure and began a widespread nationalization campaign of key economic production sectors, education and the media.
 A fixed exchange rate system was adopted and the national debt began to increase dramatically.
 A combination of debt, inflation and the 1973 oil crisis induced an economic crisis in the Velasco government, with General Francisco Morales-Bermúdez overthrowing Velasco in the Tacnazo.

 Bermúdez in name led the Second Revolutionary Government of the Armed Forces, with his government introducing austerity measures and removing state capitalist systems.
 This government began monetary adjustment and started with negotiations on foreign debt.
 However, corruption scandals and widespread protests broke out and the military government agreed to transition Peru back into a democratic political system.